Insert or Type a Copyright, Trademark (TM) or Registered Trademark Symbol in a Microsoft Word Document

 Another alternative is to use AutoCorrect keyboard shortcuts to insert the symbols as follows:

-- Copyright – type (C) and press spacebar
+- Copyright – type (C) and press the Spacebar

-- Registered tradement – type (R) and press spacebar
+- Registered tradement – type (R) and press the Spacebar

-- Trademark – type (TM) and press spacebar
+- Trademark – type (TM) and press the Spacebar

-AutoCorrect is a proofing tool that also controls the capitalization of the first letter of a sentence as well as other defaults in Microsoft Word.
+AutoCorrect is a proofing tool that also controls the capitalization of the first letter of a sentence as well as other defaults in Word documents.